📌 This Is Real Life Insurance — Not a Scheme

 Is no-exam life insurance a scam?

-No. Requests for identity verification, health history, and disclosures are completely standard for legitimate life insurance.
+No. They are very common now days.
+Requests for identity verification, health history, and disclosures are completely standard for legitimate life insurance.
 Only guaranteed-issue policies skip health questions.
 If a company promises full coverage without verification, that’s a red flag — not a benefit.

 Why do they need my Social Security number and personal information?